docker-archive/classicswarm/test/integration/README.md

 	# Additional parameters can be passed to the docker daemon:
 	start_docker 1 --label foo=bar

-	# start_manager will start the swarm manager, preconfigured with all engines
+	# swarm_manage will start the swarm manager, preconfigured with all engines
 	# previously started by start_engine:
-	start_manager
+	swarm_manage

 	# You can talk with said manager by using the docker_swarm helper:
 	run docker_swarm info